Kubernetes 101: Part 2

 Any other application can now contact the service

-So, anyone can serve the application but the writes must only be processes through master server (mysql-0)
+So, anyone can serve the application but the server which has write access must only be processed through master server (mysql-0)

 Other servers can be used for reading just.
 What if the application want to reach the master server or slave server directly?

 How can it reach that?
-Surely not using IP and DNS of the pod servers as those may change.
+Surely no one should the IP and DNS of the pod servers as those may change.

 So, here comes headless service.
 Once we create that(mysql-h) , it assigns each pod a DNS.